-Who is Eligible for the Unemployment Insurance Program in Rhode Island?
+Who is eligible for the unemployment insurance program in Rhode Island?

 An applicant who qualifies for unemployment can file claims online or over the phone, and the amount he or she receives will be based on his or her past earnings.
 The amount that an unemployment insurance claim beneficiary receives will more than likely be less than his or her regular salary, and filing a claim every week is mandatory.

 Basic Unemployment Eligibility Requirements in Rhode Island

 Your eligibility for unemployment in Rhode Island will depend on the amount of money you earned while working.
-One of the qualifications for unemployment states that you must have earned a minimum of $11,520 during a standard base period.
+One of the qualifications for unemployment states that you must have earned the minimum requirement during a standard base period.
 This figure can change, especially if the minimum wage is raised, so you will need to know the current minimum before you file.

-• Your earnings totaled at least $1,920 during one of your base period quarters.
+- Your earnings totaled at least $2,300 during one of your base period quarters.

-• The total amount of your earnings during your base period is at least $3,840.
+- The total amount of your earnings during your base period is at least $13,000.

-• The total amount of your base period wages is equal to or greater than 1.5 times the amount of your highest quarterly earnings.
+- The total amount of your base period wages is equal to or greater than 1.5 times the amount of your highest quarterly earnings.

 In the majority of states, including Rhode Island, you can only receive unemployment insurance coverage if you were terminated through no fault of your own.
 This means that if you were fired for conduct or performance-related issues, the state would more than likely deny your claim.

-• Work quality
+- Work quality

-• Attendance or punctuality
+- Attendance or punctuality

-• Failure to follow company rules or regulations
+- Failure to follow company rules or regulations

-• Disregarding safety standards
+- Disregarding safety standards

-• Engaging in criminal acts
+- Engaging in criminal acts